 Note: The null model (H0) included HR, LF/HF, HF, cortisol, age, gender, and BMI as explanatory variables, and the alternative model (H1) included SDPP in addition to the explanatory variables in the null model.
-The sample sizes for each are as follows: SDPP Load=114, HR Load=112, LF/HF Load=103, HF Load=105, Cortisol Load=113, Age=114, Gender=114, BMI=114.
+The sample sizes for each are: H0 model = 102, H1 model = 102.

 Table S5.
-Comparison of logistic regression models (H0, H1) with difference between groups as the objective variable and the results of estimated coefficients (Baseline)
+Comparison of logistic regression models (H0, H1) with difference between groups as the response variable and the results of estimated coefficients (Baseline)